openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Bloodlust

 Battle isn't just a way of life, it is *the* way of life.
-There isn't a conflict you've encountered that wasn't best solved with steel, and your allies will have a hard time convincing you otherwise.
+There isn't a conflict you've encountered that wasn't best solved with steel or lead, and your allies will have a hard time convincing you otherwise.
 You are prone to starting fights when they aren't necessary and prolonging them even after the enemy has surrendered.

 #### Brash